-- Students may take the Advanced General Education Course from the fifth semester (ie. their first semester in the junior year). - If students take more than 2 credits of Advanced General Education Courses, he/she can count these credits as GS Electives courses. - In principle, FLA students must choose a course(s) from the lottery courses listed below, and register during the lottery registration period.
+- Students may take the Advanced General Education Course from the fifth semester (ie. their first semester in the junior year).
+The priority will be given to the students in the fifth semester. - If students take more than 2 credits of Advanced General Education Courses, he/she can count these credits as GS Electives courses. - In principle, FLA students must choose a course(s) from the lottery courses listed below, and register during the lottery registration period.

-Advanced General Education Courses for FLA students Registration CD Semester offered Course Title Credits Day & Time Remarks GSE71900 Spring Japan in Translation 2 Tue, 3 Lottery course capacity:100 GSE71920 Spring Social Justice in Japan 2 Mon, 4 Lottery course capacity:100 GSE71910 Autumn Business & Management 2 Thu, 2 Lottery course capacity:100%1 GSE70310 Autumn Japan and the West- Societies in Transition 2 Thu, 2 Lottery course capacity:100 Priority given to FLA students
+Advanced General Education Courses for FLA students Registration CD Semester offered Course Title Credits Day & Time Remarks GSE71900 Spring Japan in Translation 2 Mon, 2 Lottery course capacity:100 GSE71920 Spring Social Justice in Japan 2 Mon, 4 Lottery course capacity:100 GSE71910 Autumn Business & Management 2 Thu, 2 Lottery course capacity:100%1 GSE72080 Autumn Catholic Social Thought and the Catholic Church Today 2 Thu, 2 Lottery course capacity:100 Priority given to FLA students

-3⁄41 Students who major in International Business and Economics cannot take GSE71910 to fulfill these requirements.
+%1 Students who major in International Business and Economics cannot take GSE71910 to fulfill these requirements.